 – Bring an old broom to sweep your booth space if needed.

 – Bag up and remove trash at market close on each market day.

-– Attend each market day; unexcused absence is cause for market termination.
+– Attend each market day; unexcused absence is cause for termination.

 – Be completely set up by 30 minutes before market opens.

-– you may not break-down your booth until after the market closes.
+– You may not break-down your booth until the market closes.
 You may consolidate your goods as you sell throughout the market day.